dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 What all these protocols have in common is that they define mechanisms to authenticate the involved parties.
 However, the details of how this authentication is performed - e.g., through passwords, or by making use of other factors - are not covered in this cheat sheet.
 Likewise, the protocols themselves are not the focus here; there are excellent existing cheat sheets for that purpose (which we will reference).
 Instead, this document emphasizes patterns: how different approaches to authentication and authorization are architecturally applied, and what implications they carry.

-### On Subjects and Principals
+### On Subjects, Principals and Identities

 Another important topic to understand before we explore authentication and authorization patterns is the concept of a **subject**.
 According to the reference architecture and the story above, a subject is an active entity that carries an identity and is the target of authentication.

-However, in most real-world systems, authentication is not limited to a single type of entity.
+However, in most real-world systems, authentication is not limited to a single type of active entity.
 Instead, there are often multiple forms of identity involved, each representing a different kind of actor or context:

 * **End-users:** Human users interacting with a system via a browser or mobile app.
 * **Devices:** The user’s device (e.g., smartphone, laptop, or IoT hardware), which may have its own identity.